ydydsnyd/mono/doc/server-api.md

 Starting in `0.19.0`, a room must be _created_ before users can connect to it.
 (Previously, room creation was implicit in `connect`.)

 - Request body:
-  - `roomID`: unique id of room to create; must match `[a-zA-Z0-9_-]+`
+  - `roomID`: string representing the unique id of room to create; must match `[a-zA-Z0-9_-]+`
   - `jurisdiction`: optional string equal to `'eu'` if room data must be kept in the EU.
-Do not set this field unless you are sure you need it as it restricts underlying storage options.
+Do not set this field unless you are sure you need it, as it restricts underlying storage options.
 - Noteworthy responses:
   - `200` indicating the room has been created
   - `409` (Conflict) indicates the room already exists